gvwilson/fiction/in-heck/index.md

 but at least now they knew he might still be alive.

-"Waitin' on anything in particular?" a familar voice drawled behind her.
+"Waitin' on anything in particular?" a familiar voice drawled behind her.

 Maddy jumped, startled.
 Mayor Lupus smiled down at her from the porch behind her,